 Two bearing rings provide wear contact between the piston and the inside diameter of the hydraulic cylinder.
-On each end of the piston, a retainer nut and a retaining ring hold the plungers in position.
+On each end of the piston, a plunger retainer and retaining ring hold the plungers in position.

 Figure 9-17: Hydraulic Piston Components